Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Validation and Experimental Analysis

-\paragraph{(c) Convergence toward a small user–defined prototype set.} To test MUSIC in a minimally constrained setting, we select a set of only five prototypes at random (not forming a labelled cluster) and use them as informed anchors.
-The trajectory remains stable and interpretable: the face moves toward a mixed semantic region combining attributes of the selected prototypes.
-This highlights a key strength of MUSIC: coherent transformations can be driven even by small, unlabeled sets of latent anchors.
+\paragraph{(c) Convergence toward a small user--defined prototype set.} To test MUSIC in a minimally constrained setting, we select five prototypes at random (not forming a labelled cluster) and use them as informed anchors.
+The trajectory remains stable and interpretable, moving toward a mixed semantic region combining attributes of the selected prototypes.

-To quantitatively verify that informed trajectories reach their intended semantic regions, we measure—for the experiment targeting the ``female'' cluster—the mean Euclidean distance between the latent state $z_t$ and all prototypes in that cluster.
-As shown in Fig.~\ref{fig:faces_cluster_distance}, the distance decreases smoothly and monotonically, confirming that the latent dynamics consistently move toward the target region rather than merely generating plausible intermediate faces.
-Similar behaviours are observed for other transitions.
+To quantitatively verify that informed trajectories reach their intended semantic regions, we measure---for the experiment targeting the ``female'' cluster---the mean Euclidean distance between the latent state $z_t$ and all prototypes in that cluster.
+As shown in Fig.~\ref{fig:faces_cluster_distance}, the distance decreases smoothly and monotonically, confirming that the latent dynamics consistently move toward the target region.

-For the simple case of moving from a single face to a single target prototype, we also consider a baseline given by straight linear interpolation in the 512-dimensional latent space between the two endpoints.
-In this regime, MUSIC and linear interpolation produce very similar trajectories, indicating that, along this direction, the autoencoder latent space is already close to being locally Euclidean, and the SOM prototypes lie roughly on a straight semantic path.
-We therefore view this setting as a sanity check of consistency rather than a regime where MUSIC is expected to offer a decisive advantage.

-To further probe the behaviour of MUSIC relative to standard latent-space operations, we evaluate a stronger baseline in which the starting face is compared not to a single target prototype but to an entire semantic cluster—specifically, the same female-faces cluster used in the informed MUSIC experiment.
-For MUSIC, we retain the informed mode: at each step, the latent update is directed toward a single randomly selected prototype from the target cluster, ensuring that every intermediate state remains anchored to a valid SOM codebook vector.
-For the baseline, we construct the standard linear path from the initial latent point to the mean of all prototypes in the target cluster.